mgutz/nanoc3_blog/content/2010/01-15-getting_started_with_nanoc3_blog.html.md

     content/about.md
     content/sticky.md # box content on front page

-Delete articles to remove them from site and recompile.
-Restart preview server if you do.
+Delete articles to remove them from site.
+Then, recompile and restart server.

 To change the front page: `content/index.haml`